amanster82/CSC-370-Database-Systems-Project/README.md

 # CSC-370-Database-Systems-Project

 This was a project created for CSC 370: Database System course @ UVIC.
-The project was to design a system for an international airpor that wants to keep track of flights.
+The project was to design a system for an international airport that wants to keep track of flights.

 The system was introduced as a web application that is backed by the ORACLE database and utilizes the Structured-Query-Language (SQL) and